Tarbosaurus: Additional specimens

 In 1979 Dong Zhiming described several dinosaur remains from the strata of South China, reporting teeth, a dorsal vertebra, and several fragmentary foot bones of a tyrannosaurid.
 He tentatively referred these to Tarbosaurus sp. given some similarities in tooth morphology as well as the general geographic proximity to the Nemegt Formation.
 In 1993 Tomasz Jerzykiewiczz examined the general outcrops from the Bayan Mandahu Formation of China.
 In this paper, he reported isolated tyrannosaurid premaxillary and maxillary teeth, which he assigned to Tarbosaurus without anatomical comparisons.
 Lev A. Nessov in 1995 reported a partial femur from the Bostobe Formation of Kazakhstan and referred it as Tarbosaurus sp. without any diagnosis.

 In 2004, David B. Weishampel and team listed a dubious Tarbosaurus? sp. as a component of the known dinosaur taxa of the Campanian-aged Djadokhta Formation without further ado.
 Despite this referral, scattered, and very sparse tyrannosaurid remains are occasionally found in the strata of the Djadokhta Formation of Mongolia and none of these remains have ever been diagnostically assigned to Tarbosaurus or even T. bataar.
 In addition, the extreme conditions of the Djadokhta Formation suggest that the remains of tyrannosaurids and other large-bodied dinosaurs from this unit represent passing by taxa foreign to the region.

 During a large fossil prospection led by the Hayashibara Museum of Natural Sciences-Mongolian Paleontological Center Joint Expedition, a juvenile tyrannosaurid was discovered in 2006 from the highly fossiliferous Bügiin Tsav locality where adult specimens of Tarbosaurus have been recovered.
 The specimen was found preserving a partial skeleton with a fairly complete skull.
-In 2011 this juvenile was formally described and referred to Tarbosaurus bataar, catalogued as MPC-D 107/7 within the collections of the Mongolian Paleontological Center.
+In 2011 this juvenile was formally described and referred to Tarbosaurus bataar, cataloged as MPC-D 107/7 within the collections of the Mongolian Paleontological Center.